AutodeskGames/stingray-docs/source/stingray_help/plugins/create_custom_plugin/plugin_extensions/views_and_dialogs.md

 ## Registering menu

-A registered view can easily be registered as a menu item.
-Almost of the tools in the Singray Window menu comes from registered named view.
+A named view can easily be registered as a menu item.
+Most of the General tools available in the Stingray *Window menu* comes from registered named views.

 ![window_menu](../../../images/window_menu.png)